campospaula/campospaula/README.md

 My name is Paula, I'm a FullStack Developer from Argentina!

-Passionate about technology with a positive social impact.
+Passionate about technology & business.

 Background in digital marketing, Meta Ads & Google Ads.